Tangent cones and regularity of real hypersurfaces: Introduction

 \begin{thm} Let $X\subset\R^n$ be a locally closed set.
 Suppose that $T_pX$ is flat for each $p\in X$, and depends continuously on $p$.
 Then $X$ is a union of $\C^1$ hypersurfaces.
 Further, if the multiplicity of each $T_pX$ is at most $m<3/2$, then $X$ is a hypersurface. \end{thm}

-Next we develop some applications of this result by looking for natural settings where the continuity of $p\mapsto T_pX$ follows automatically as soon as $T_p X$ is flat.
+See \cite{bg} for other recent results on characterizing $\C^1$ submanifolds of $\R^n$ in terms of their tangent cones, and extensive references in this area, including works of Gluck \cite{gluck:tan1, gluck:tan2}.
+Next we develop some applications of Theorem \ref{thm:main1} by looking for natural settings where the continuity of $p\mapsto T_pX$ follows automatically as soon as $T_p X$ is flat.
 This is the case for instance when $X$ is a \emph{convex hypersurface}, i.e., the boundary of a convex set with interior points.
 More generally, the flatness of $T_pX$ imply their continuity whenever $X$ has \emph{positive support} (Lemma \ref{lem:posreach1}), which means that through each point of $X$ there passes a ball $B$ of radius $r$, for some uniform constant $r>0$, such that the interior of $B$ is disjoint from $X$.
-If there passes two such balls with disjoint interiors through each point of $X$, then we say $X$ has \emph{double positive support}.
+If there pass two such balls with disjoint interiors through each point of $X$, then we say $X$ has \emph{double positive support}.
 The above theorem together with an observation of H\"{o}rmander (Lemma \ref{lem:hormander}) yield:

 \begin{thm} Let $X\subset\R^n$ be a locally closed set with flat tangent cones and positive support.
 Suppose that either $X$ is a hypersurface, or the multiplicity of each $T _pX$ is at most $m<3/2$.
 Then $X$ is a $\C^1$ hypersurface; furthermore, if $X$ has \emph{double} positive support, then it is $\C^{1,1}$. \end{thm}